skift-org/skift/readme.md

 - **Modularity**: Components are designed to be as self-contained as possible, encouraging customization and experimentation.
 - **Simplicity**: Skift favors clear solutions over complexity, aiming for a system that is understandable and maintainable.
 - **Modernity**: Skift leverages cutting-edge C++ practices and technologies for safety, readability, and efficiency.

-## Target Audience

-SkiftOS is intended for developers and those interested in the exploration of niche, hobby operating systems.

 ## Building